The Best 17 foods for people living with diabetes

 My Recommendation

-Remember, it’s not just about avoiding unhealthy foods but also about making smart choices when it comes to the foods you eat.
+Remember, it’s not just about avoiding unhealthy foods, but also about making smart choices for the foods you eat.
 Focus on whole, nutrient-dense vegetables, fruits, lean meats, and healthy fats to help your body repair and maintain stable blood sugar levels.
 Your healthcare team should help you create a customized nutrition plan.
-Little, progressive food and lifestyle adjustments can improve blood sugar management, reduce complications, and improve your quality of life with diabetes.
+Little, progressive food, and lifestyle adjustments can improve blood sugar management, reduce complications, and improve your quality of life with diabetes.

 References